PML Autism Guide

 Upcoming Events at the Library

-Super Special Kids: A Holiday Celebration for Special Needs Families
+Super Special Kids: A Storytime for Special Needs Kids and Their Families

 Note from Molly: In addition to being the Coordinator of Youth Services, I am also the mother of a special needs child so I understand the blessings and challenges of being a special needs family.
 At our storytime it's okay for kids to move or make noise.
 I don't expect everyone to sit quietly.
 For some of our friends that is near impossible.
 I know it is for my own son!
 One of our main goals for storytime is for families (everyone in the family - grownups too!) to feel comfortable and have fun.
 So please join us!
 We look forward to seeing you and your family at storytime.